AhmedEnnaime/YouQuiz/YouQuiz/README.md

-# YouQuiz

-YouQuiz is an innovative e-learning platform designed to provide a comprehensive set of features catering to both instructors and students.

 ## Environment Variables

 To run this project, you will need to define the following environments variable in the docker compose file.